mozilla/addons-server/docs/topics/development/static-files.md

 In reality there are 3 static directories in our docker compose container:

 - `/data/olympia/static`: Contains static files that are mounted directly from the host.
-- `/data/olympia/static-build`: Contains static files that are built by `compress_assets`.
+- `/data/olympia/static-build`: Contains static files that are built by `vite`.
 - `/data/olympia/site-static`: Contains static files that are collected by the `collectstatic` command.

 The only of these directories that is exposed to your host is the `./static` directory.